prosenjit72/ic-devops-batch3/proenjit_ICDB3_231/git_assignment_01.md

 ## Purpose of git reset!
  Remove a wrong commit, Clear the staging area, Delete all changes (both staged and unstaged) and return to a clean state.

+## What is Git rebase?
+Git rebase is a command used to reorganize the commit history of one or more branches.
+## Purpose of git rebase!
+Suppose I have 10 commits, and they might be related to different files.
+Now, I want to edit or update an existing file.
+For this, at the beginning, I use: git rebase -i HEAD~7
+## Here, 7 refers to the last 7 commits.
+After running the above command, the commit file will open.
+Then, I find the commit I want to edit, mark it as edit, and exit by typing wq.
+Now, the repository enters rebase mode.
+Then I make the necessary changes to the file and Stage the changes using git add .

+## Update the commit with:
+git commit --amend

+git rebase --continue
+## The command git rebase --continue is used during an ongoing Git rebase process to proceed after resolving any conflicts or making necessary changes.